-ASSET & DEBT ISSUES YES NO LONG-TE Do you have stock options, grants, or restricted stock units?
+ASSET & DEBT ISSUES YES NO LONG-TERM PLANNING ISSUE [Do you have stock options, grants, or restricted stock units?
 If so, consider how your retirement affects your rights, and the impact upon your tax liability and your cash flow planning.
-Do you exerte an million, o Will your investment objectives or risk tolerance change? strategies If you are a business owner, do you need an exit strategy or a succession plan?
-Are you of strategies I Consider If you have annuities or illiquid assets, do they need to be reviewed to understand options? checklist.
-Do you have a loan on any employer retirement plans?
-If so, you may need to plan for how to pay it back and be mindful before rolling the balance to another plan. ls your es "What Issu checklist.
+Do you expect your estate we estate and gift tax exclusion million, or \$27.98 million if you l 1 > Will your investment objectives or risk tolerance change? strategies to plan for a possible ) If you are a business owner, do you need an exit strategy or a succession plan?
+Are you charitably inclined? strategies to reduce your tax b I Consider When Establishing N )] If you have annuities or illiquid assets, do they need to be reviewed to understand options? checklist. ) > Do you have a loan on any employer retirement plans?
+If so, you may need to plan for how to pay it back and be mindful before rolling the balance to another plan. > Is your estate plan old or pos "What Issues Should I Consider checklist.
 Do you have a deferred compensation plan?
-If so, coordination strategies may exist among other sources of retirement income, to optimize cash flow and manage income taxation.
-Do the ac possibly t This include Do you have multiple accounts with similar tax treatment (e.g., multiple 401(k)s or IRAs)?
+If so, coordination strategies may exist among other sources of retirement income, to optimize cash flow and manage income taxation. > Do the account beneficiaries possibly updated?
+This includes retirement plans, [Do you have multiple accounts with similar tax treatment (e.g., multiple 401(k)s or IRAs)?
 If so, consider consolidating accounts to reduce complications.
-OTHER IS: • Will you change your residence?
-If so, this may impact tax liability, cash flow planning, and your Medicare Advantage plan if Do you hat to use the you move out of the network.
-Are there (such as i TAX PLANNING ISSUES YES NO Do you expect to have large Required Minimum Distributions?
+OTHER ISSUES [] Will you change your residence?
+If so, this may impact tax liability, cash flow planning, and your Medicare Advantage plan if Do you have any unused vac to use them prior to retiring or you move out of the network.
+Are there any state-specific i (such as unique taxation rule TAX PLANNING ISSUES YES NO [> Do you expect to have large Required Minimum Distributions?
 If so, consider strategies to reduce the RMD such as Roth conversions.
 Upon retirement, do you expect your income to be lower?
 If so, consider deferring any Roth conversions until you are in a lower tax bracket.
 Reference "Should I Consider Doing A Roth Conversion?" flowchart.

-LONG-TERM PLANNING ISSUES YES NO Do you expect your estate will exceed your unused federal estate and gift tax exclusion amount (maximum \$12.06 million, or \$24.12 million if you are married)?
+LONG-TERM PLANNING ISSUES YES NO Do you expect your estate will exceed your unused federal estate and gift tax exclusion amount (maximum \$13.99 million, or \$27.98 million if you are married)?
 If so, consider strategies to plan for a possible federal estate tax liability.
 Are you charitably inclined?
 If so, consider charitable giving strategies to reduce your tax burden.
 See the "What Issues Should I Consider When Establishing My Charitable Giving Strategy?" checklist.
 Is your estate plan old or possibly outdated?
 If so, reference "What Issues Should I Consider Before I Update My Estate Plan?" checklist.
 Do the account beneficiaries need to be reviewed and possibly updated?
 This includes retirement plans, life insurance, and TOD accounts.
 OTHER ISSUES YES NO Do you have any unused vacation days?
 If so, you may be eligible to use them prior to retiring or you may receive compensation.
 Are there any state-specific issues that should be considered (such as unique taxation rules)?